DUIs: What Does It Mean To Drive?

 The phrase, “to drive vehicle,” which in everyday usage is understood as requiring evidence of volitional movement of a vehicle, must be so construed, and not in the wider sense of “to operate a vehicle.”
 (Mercer v.
 Department of Motor Vehicles (1991), 53 Cal.3d 753.)

-So the takeaway is that volitional movement is the key to proving the “driving” in driving under the influence cases.
-Again, if you’ve been arrested or charged with DUI in the North State, contact the Davis W. Hewitt Law Office to schedule a free 30-minute consultation.
+So the takeaway from all of this is that volitional movement is the key to proving the “driving” in driving under the influence prosecutions.
+Helpful, right?
+I’ll be sure to do a blog post on the definition of “motor vehicle” in the near future.
+Remember, if you’ve been arrested or charged with DUI in the North State, contacting an experienced DUI attorney like Davis W. Hewitt is critical to protecting your rights and preparing the best defense.